jmchambers/git_trello_post_commit/README.md

 ### oauth_token

-You need to authorize the app with `API_KEY` to access each board separatelly.
+You need to authorize the app with `API_KEY` to access each board separately.
 To do that:

 https://trello.com/1/authorize?response_type=token&name=`BOARD_NAME_AS_SHOWN_IN_URL`&scope=read,write&expiration=never&key=`API_KEY`